·

 • United Arab Emirates

 Pick an airline accordingly, as some as more pet-friendly than others.
-I can only speak for Delta, Alitalia and Lufthansa on long-haul flights, as I’ve flown my cat with them on several occasions, but I also heard that KLM is great for pet travel.
+I can only speak for Delta, LOT, ITA, KLM, and Lufthansa on long-haul flights, as I’ve flown my cat with them on several occasions, but I also heard that Turkish Airlines is great for pet travel.
 KLM even has a special pet terminal in Amsterdam where you can go and visit your pet traveling in cargo.

 If your pet is small enough (under 8kg / 17 lbs) avoid cargo at all costs.
-I heard multiple stories from people whose pets almost got lost and whose posts did get lost, unfortunately.
+I heard multiple stories from people whose pets almost got lost and whose posts did get lost.

 For any other destination, especially in continental Europe, small dogs, cats, and household birds can travel in the cabin for a one-way fee, usually collected at check-in.

-They require a container and officially should remain in them for the duration of the flight, but it’s not a strict rule that’s being enforced if the animal behaves and doesn’t bother other passengers.
-I’ve actually never seen a dog even having a container, leave alone being inside it.
+They require a container and officially should remain in them for the duration of the flight, but it’s not a strict rule that’s always enforced if the animal behaves and doesn’t bother other passengers.

 Full Disclosure: The way your pet travels obviously depends on your pet, airline, staff and situation.
 If your cat is nervous, doesn’t walk on the leash, and isn’t used to people, don’t ever let him out of his container.
 Poofy is a bit special, unusually calm and never bothers anyone – in fact, everyone just wants to pet him.